The Unicist In-company Universities work as Teaching Hospitals in Businesses and are organized by specialized Business Residencies.

 If you are interested in learning more, you can become a visitor of the Unicist School and download a consultation book on any of the main unicist technologies, that allows you to develop a pilot test of their application.
 The Unicist School, based on the unicist paradigm shift, promotes structural solutions to deal with the evolution of adaptive environments.

-The leaders of the Think Tanks are people who have the capacity to enter in unknown fields in order to discover their nature and also have the capacity to apprehend complex environments and transform them into systemic systems.
+The leaders of the K-Groups are people who have the capacity to enter in adaptive business fields in order to discover their nature and also have the capacity to deal with adaptive processes and transform them into simple solutions.

 I) The Coordinator, who is responsible for guiding the group towards the objectives that have been defined.